jaeksoft/opensearchserver/src/doc/en/documentation/tutorials/crawling_a_json_rest_api.md

   },
 ```

-We see an array named `items`, containing several `item` objects.
+We see an array named `items`, containing several objects.

-Foreach of this `item` we will create one document in the index.
+Foreach of these objects we will create one document in the index.

 ### Creating the schema